Target Co. (NYSE:TGT) Shares Sold by Ballentine Partners LLC

-Ballentine Partners LLC reduced its position in shares of Target Co.
-(NYSE:TGT – Free Report) by 16.1% during the second quarter, HoldingsChannel reports.
+Ballentine Partners LLC reduced its holdings in Target Co.
+(NYSE:TGT – Free Report) by 16.1% in the 2nd quarter, HoldingsChannel.com reports.
 The firm owned 8,817 shares of the retailer’s stock after selling 1,689 shares during the quarter.
-Ballentine Partners LLC’s holdings in Target were worth $1,163,000 as of its most recent SEC filing.
+Ballentine Partners LLC’s holdings in Target were worth $1,163,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also made changes to their positions in TGT.
-State Street Corp lifted its holdings in Target by 4.6% in the 1st quarter.
-State Street Corp now owns 34,570,634 shares of the retailer’s stock worth $5,725,904,000 after buying an additional 1,529,881 shares in the last quarter.
-BlackRock Inc. increased its position in shares of Target by 0.3% during the first quarter.
-BlackRock Inc. now owns 34,374,799 shares of the retailer’s stock worth $5,693,498,000 after acquiring an additional 92,702 shares during the last quarter.
-Moneta Group Investment Advisors LLC lifted its stake in shares of Target by 95,980.3% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 18,537,742 shares of the retailer’s stock worth $2,762,865,000 after acquiring an additional 18,518,448 shares in the last quarter.
-Geode Capital Management LLC boosted its holdings in Target by 1.0% in the first quarter.
-Geode Capital Management LLC now owns 8,300,283 shares of the retailer’s stock valued at $1,371,516,000 after purchasing an additional 80,027 shares during the last quarter.
-Finally, Franklin Resources Inc. grew its stake in Target by 24.8% during the 1st quarter.
-Franklin Resources Inc. now owns 6,629,713 shares of the retailer’s stock valued at $1,098,079,000 after purchasing an additional 1,317,219 shares in the last quarter.
-78.33% of the stock is currently owned by hedge funds and other institutional investors.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Janney Montgomery Scott LLC purchased a new stake in Target in the second quarter valued at approximately $35,547,000.
+National Bank of Canada FI increased its holdings in shares of Target by 2,161.0% during the 2nd quarter.
+National Bank of Canada FI now owns 914,960 shares of the retailer’s stock worth $123,360,000 after buying an additional 874,493 shares during the last quarter.
+Arlington Partners LLC raised its position in shares of Target by 59.0% in the 2nd quarter.
+Arlington Partners LLC now owns 803 shares of the retailer’s stock worth $106,000 after buying an additional 298 shares during the period.
+Waycross Partners LLC boosted its holdings in Target by 762.7% in the second quarter.
+Waycross Partners LLC now owns 101,096 shares of the retailer’s stock valued at $13,335,000 after acquiring an additional 89,378 shares during the last quarter.
+Finally, Channel Wealth LLC acquired a new stake in Target during the second quarter worth about $326,000.
+Institutional investors and hedge funds own 78.33% of the company’s stock.

-The business also recently declared a quarterly dividend, which will be paid on Sunday, December 10th.
-Shareholders of record on Wednesday, November 15th will be given a $1.10 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Sunday, December 10th.
+Stockholders of record on Wednesday, November 15th will be issued a dividend of $1.10 per share.
+This represents a $4.40 annualized dividend and a dividend yield of 4.19%.
 The ex-dividend date is Tuesday, November 14th.
-This represents a $4.40 dividend on an annualized basis and a dividend yield of 4.19%.
-Target’s dividend payout ratio is currently 60.44%.
+Target’s dividend payout ratio (DPR) is 60.44%.

 Insider Transactions at Target

-In related news, insider Brian C. Cornell sold 30,000 shares of the business’s stock in a transaction that occurred on Friday, August 18th.
-The stock was sold at an average price of $130.70, for a total value of $3,921,000.00.
-Following the completion of the sale, the insider now directly owns 399,669 shares in the company, valued at approximately $52,236,738.30.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-0.23% of the stock is currently owned by corporate insiders.
+In related news, insider Brian C. Cornell sold 30,000 shares of Target stock in a transaction dated Friday, August 18th.
+The shares were sold at an average price of $130.70, for a total value of $3,921,000.00.
+Following the sale, the insider now directly owns 399,669 shares in the company, valued at approximately $52,236,738.30.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Insiders own 0.23% of the company’s stock.

 Target Corporation operates as a general merchandise retailer in the United States.
 The company offers apparel for women, men, boys, girls, toddlers, and infants and newborns, as well as jewelry, accessories, and shoes; and beauty and personal care, baby gear, cleaning, paper products, and pet supplies.